ARTIBUS ET HISTORIAE

-Artibus et Historiae is a journal dedicated to the visual arts, published by IRSA Publishing House.
-The lavishly illustrated articles cover a broad range of subjects, including photography and film, as well as traditional topics of scholarly art research.
+Artibus et Historiae is a journal dedicated to art historical research, published by IRSA Publishing House.
+The lavishly illustrated articles cover a broad range of subjects, media, historical periods and methodological approaches.

 Artibus et Historiae particularly encourages interdisciplinary studies – art history in conjunction with other humanistic fields, such as psychology, sociology, philosophy, or literature – and unconventional approaches.
 Thus it is hoped that the current trends in art history will be well represented in our issues.

 Artibus et Historiae appears twice a year, in hardback.
-The articles are published in one of four languages: English, Italian, German, or French, at the author's discretion.
-Our Advisory Committee — an international board of prominent art historians curators and museum administrators oversees editorial work and shapes profile of the journal.
+Articles are in one of the four languages: English, Italian, German or French, at the author’s discretion.
+Our Advisory Committee – an international board of prominent art historians curators and museum administrators – oversees editorial work and shapes the profile of the journal.

-As a peer review journal Artibus et Historiae is indexed in the Bibliography of the History of Art (BHA) and European Reference Index for the Humanities (ERIH) with category INT1.
-Our periodical is also indexed and abstracted in the following indexes: Arts and Humanities Citation Index® and Current Contents®/Arts & Humanities of the prestigious Thomson Reuters Web of Science; further, in CSA – Cambridge Scientific Abstracts (Proquest), SCOPUS and ELSEVIER.
+As an academic peer review journal, Artibus et Historiae is indexed in the Bibliography of the History of Art (BHA) and European Reference Index for the Humanities (ERIH/ERIH PLUS).
+Our periodical is also indexed and abstracted in the following databases: Arts and Humanities Citation Index® and Current Contents®/Arts & Humanities.